carrington-jones/carrington-jones/README.md

 - 👀 I’m interested in starting a new career in software development, where I can continue to learn and grow.

-- 🌱 I’m currently learning React and MVC design patterns.
+- 🌱 I’m currently learning React and Spring Boot.

 - 🏆 I’m looking to collaborate on various open source projects.